 The third-generation farm milks a herd of 85 Jerseys on an 80-percent forage diet.
 From November to May the cows are housed in a 60-foot-wide, 120-foot-long, hoop-top barn.
 Straw is added for clean bedding twice a day.
 Approximately a bale and a half is used per day.

-I arrived for my second visit to the farm in August, just as the compost piles were being aerated with a tractor-powered turner.
+I arrived at the farm in August just as the compost piles were being aerated with a tractor-powered turner.
 The pack is moved from the barn in June after crop work is completed and the first cutting of hay is harvested.
 Jack uses a dump truck to move the manure from the barn to long rows in a field for composting.

-He does not go through the required process to produce Certified Organic Compost.
+He does not go through the required process to be Certified Organic Compost.
 He is mainly interested that the manure becomes “aged” so that it has stabilized most of the nutrients and is easier to spread in the fall.
-Jack explained his reasoning for this timing with a question.
-“When does nature apply its carbon and nutrients to the soil?”
-Carbon and nutrients (like dead grass, leaves and decaying roots) are applied in the fall and decompose through the winter so they can be used in the spring for new growth.
+Jack described his reasoning for this timing by asking me when does nature apply its carbon and nutrients to the soil.
+Carbon and nutrients like dead grass, leaves and decaying roots are applied in the fall and decompose through the winter so they can be used in the spring for new growth.

-“Raw manure is hard on the soil and the environment.
-Many of the nutrients are volatile or water soluble.
-When straw, which has a high ratio of carbon, is added, more of the volatile nutrients are captured and stored”, Jack explains.
-These stored nutrients undergo the biological activity of composting which stabilizes them and minimizes run-off in a heavy rain.
+“Raw manure is hard on the soil and the environment, many of the nutrients are volatile or water soluble.
+By adding the extra carbon through the straw more of the volatile nutrients are captured and stored.
+Allowing them to go through the biological activity of composting, the nutrients are stabilized and won’t run off with significant rain falls,” Jack said.

 New York Farm Adds Pack Barn in 2010